aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 });
 ```

+> **NOTE: You can only create 1 cluster per stack.** If you have a use-case for multiple clusters per stack, or would like to understand more about this limitation, see https://github.com/aws/aws-cdk/issues/10073.

 There are various ways to customize to cluster.
 The first important concept to understand is **capacity**.

 ### Capacity